Avoiding 401(k) and IRA Early Distribution Penalties

 You save up for retirement in an IRA or 401(k) plan, only to realize that you need the money sooner than planned.
 Or maybe you change jobs and need to move your retirement money over to a new account.
 If these situations occur, what early distribution penalty exceptions can you take advantage of?
 Don’t worry — we’re here to help explain what you can do.

 You usually put money into a tax-deferred savings plan to save for your future retirement.
-If you withdraw early, you might have a 0.1 early withdrawal penalty.
-You’re usually subject to the penalty if you withdraw money from your plan before age 59 1/2.
-However, there are exceptions to the 0.1 penalty.
+If you withdraw money from your plan before age 59 1/2, you might have a 10% early withdrawal penalty.
+However, there are exceptions to this early distribution penalty.

 The penalty doesn’t usually apply to distributions from your employer plan or IRA if any of these are true:

 - You’re totally and permanently disabled.

 - Your beneficiary receives the distribution from your retirement plan after your death.

 - You receive distributions as a series of mostly equal periodic payments based upon either:

 - The joint life expectancies of you and your beneficiary

 IRAs have additional exceptions to the 10% early distribution penalty.
 You won’t have a penalty for a distribution from your IRA if you use it:

 - To pay for health insurance premiums.
 Both of these must be true: